Converting a License from another State, US Territory, or Country

-Welcome to Alaska!
-You are welcome to use your valid non-commercial license from another state, US Territory or country to drive in Alaska, provided you are at least 16 years of age.
-If you will be driving in Alaska for more than 90 days, you are required to obtain an Alaska driver license within that 90 day time period.
+You are welcome to drive in Alaska if you are at least 16 years old and have a valid driver license from another state, US Territory, or country.
+If you will be driving in Alaska for more than 90 days, you must get an Alaska driver license.

 If you are a commercial driver license (CDL) holder, your license is still valid.
 However, once you become a resident of Alaska, you are required to obtain an Alaska CDL within 30 days.

 How do I get my Alaska license?

 You can apply for an Alaska license at any DMV office, and you must:

 - Pass an alcohol and drug awareness test when you reach the age of 21.

 - Provide proof of legal name, date of birth, current residence address, and social security number

 - Pass a road test

 Please see Your First Alaska Driver License for more information about these requirements.